 Where do you wish to live?
 How many bedrooms?
 Bathrooms?
 Do you need a garage or is that a luxury you can live without?
 School requirements?
 Flooring?
 Finished basement?
 What features would you like to see?

 Of course, with every suggestion, you'll have a tendency to say yes.
 Ka-Ching..
 Ka-ching!!
 Thus, it's a good idea to categorize and differentiate the list by needs and wants.
 And last, but certainly not least, you must also determine ...

-There's not a huge difference between buying vs renting.
+Aside from the obvious benefits that accrue with long term ownership, there's not a huge difference between buying vs renting.
 It's simply a difference of how you hold possession.
 It'll be either you or your landlord who gets to enjoy the benefits of home ownership, including capital gain (usually tax-free in Canada) over the years.